 Koombana Bay is home to a large population of bottlenose dolphins and serves as a resting area and breeding ground.
 A group of around 100 to 150 dolphins is regularly seen in the bay and surrounding waters.
 Join the team at the Dolphin Discovery Centre for an intimate swim with wild dolphins in their natural environment.
-If you’re not keen on getting wet, take a 1.5 hour Dolphin Eco Cruise within Koombana Bay or pay a visit to their new $12M interpretative centre.
+If you’re not keen on getting wet, take a 1.5 hour Dolphin Eco Cruise within Koombana Bay or pay a visit to their interpretative centre.

 - FIND A TREDDLY

 The city is eminently manageable by foot, but Bunbury is a great place to explore by bike too.
 Bunburians love the outdoors so the city has a plethora of walking and bike trails.
 For an epic ride, take a Fat Bike Beach tour with Melo Velo.
 Leaving their bike shop come cafe at 5pm, the ride takes you into the beautiful Maidens, around an awesome loop and then back into the CBD along the beach.
 Bike hire is available at Melo Velo.

 - DISCOVER THE NEW FACE OF PUBLIC ART